 - Offer letter from company

-- After submission, CSE Grad Coordinator or Internship Coordinator will inform you if there is an error in any of your materials.
-Once approved, the Grad Coordinator will force register you for CSE 598.
-Then you may proceed with your CPT application.
+- After submission, the Staff Academic Coordinator will inform you if there is an error in any of your materials.
+Once approved, the Staff Academic Coordinator will force-register you.
+Domestic students may proceed with their internships after the force registration is complete.
+International students need to wait for their CPT approvals from ISS before starting their internships.

-The Internship Coordinator will send the signed form to the Staff Academic Advisor so he or she can force-register you into the appropriate course.
+The Internship Coordinator will send the signed form to the Staff Academic Coordinator so he or she can force-register you into the appropriate course.

 | ||Undergraduate Students ||Graduate Students |